-The referees shall interrupt the game immediately if, in their opinion, a player is seriously injured.
+The referees shall interrupt the match immediately if, in their opinion, a player is seriously injured.

 Assistance is given to the injured player.
-A new player from the exchange bench may enter the water (4.2.1).
+A new player from the exchange bench may enter the water (4.2.1 Exchange of players during the match).
 A player given oxygen/oxygen enriched air is considered to have left the match.

-The game is restarted by a referee ball or team ball (4.1.4 and 4.1.5).
+The match is restarted by a referee ball or team ball (4.1.4 Team ball and 4.1.5 Referee ball).